- What is 'Loss of Use' coverage?

 What is ‘Loss of Use’ coverage?

-Loss of Use (LoU) coverage is an important piece of your renters insurance policy (which also includes personal property coverage and liability coverage).
+Loss of Use (LoU) coverage is an important piece of your renters insurance policy (which also includes personal property coverage and liability coverage for renters).

 Loss of Use is coverage that kicks in if a covered peril—say, a fire, or windstorm—damages your rented home and you’re unable to live in it while repairs are being made.
 It covers the additional temporary living expenses that you incur during this time.